Functions

 The DOLT_LOG table function gets the commit log for all commits reachable from the provided revision's HEAD (or the current HEAD if no revision is provided).
 DOLT_LOG() works like CLI dolt log command.

-Note that the DOLT_LOG() table function currently has restrictions on how it can be used in queries.
-It does not support aliasing or joining with other tables, and argument values must be literal values.
+Note that the DOLT_LOG() table function currently requires that argument values be literal values.

 Privileges